fieldsend/DBMOPP_generator/README.md

 <code>isAParetoSetMember(x, suppressWarning)</code> Returns true if <code>x</code> is a Pareto set member, false otherwise.
 Obviously you should not be using this method during an optimisation!
 Pass <code>suppressWarning</code> as true if you don't want to be reminded of this...

 <code>getAParetoSetMember()</code> Returns a Pareto decision vector uniformly at random for this instance.
+It also returns the corresonding 2D projection for the design location.

 <code>evaluate(x)</code> evaluates a design vector <code>x</code>